mpeddada1/graalvm22.2-reachability/README.md

 ```

 ## Does this sample work without the workaround in GraalVM 22.3.1 (latest)?
-No, the error is reproducible with GraalVM 22.3.1 as well
+No, the error is reproducible with GraalVM 22.3.1 as well.
+We get the following error when `-H:-RunReachabilityHandlersConcurrently` is removed.

 ```build
 ===================================================================================